Stratus Admissions Counseling

 3. Be specific.

 You aren’t just writing ONE essay; you are writing an essay for EACH SCHOOL to which you are applying.
 In fact, you’re often writing more than one!
-Columbia requires three essays, for example, and INSEAD has seven.
+Columbia requires three essays, for example, and INSEAD has five required essays plus a video essay.
 Keep in mind that you need to tailor what you write for each school’s essays.
 You should point to specific courses, specific extracurriculars, and more as evidence of why you are applying to that program.

 4. Be authentic.